Sorry, your session has expired. Please log back in to continue.

 Access to and updating of your personal information

 You can ask us, at any time, to confirm whether we hold information about you and to provide you with access to that information.
 You can ask us to correct or update any information we hold about you and we will record and action your request at no expense to you.
 If we are unable to provide access or comply with your request we will explain why.
-You can contact us to correct or update any information we hold about you by completing our online enquiry form or via the relevant customer portal.
+You can contact us to correct or update any information we hold about you by completing online enquiry form, or via the relevant customer portal.

 There will be occasions where it will be necessary for us to disclose your personal information to third parties.
 We may disclose your personal information:

 • to contractors and third-party service providers that we use in the ordinary course of our business or as is reasonably necessary to fulfil a particular business purpose, function or activity of ours.
 This includes organisations such as marketing agencies, customer relationship management companies, data processing companies, survey providers, printing and mailing houses, delivery companies, credit reporting bodies, debt collection agencies, information technology support, and data service providers, who may also disclose your personal information to our third party partners for the purpose of personalising the advertising you receive from us and them (you can opt out of this type of activity by contacting us on the details below);

 • to our related entities and subsidiaries, authorised agents, or an organisation with which we have or form a joint business or collaborative arrangement;